 Penland was founded by Miss Lucy Morgan, a teacher at an Episcopalian school.
 In 1923, she organized the Penland Weavers which provided looms and materials to local women and marketed their handwoven goods.
 She invited guest instructors to teach weaving, and when requests for instruction began to come from other parts of the country, Penland School was born.
 Since that time, Penland has grown to encompass about 400 acres and 41 structures.
-Today, over 1,200 people come each year seeking instruction in ten craft media.
+Go to their website for more info.

-Directions from Asheville (about one hour): Take NC 19/23 (future I-26) North past Mars Hill.
-Take exit #9 towards Burnsville, staying on NC 19.
-This road will become NC 19E (DO NOT get on 19W).
+Directions from Asheville (about 50 miles, one hour): Take NC 19/23 (future I-26) North past Mars Hill.
+Take exit #9 towards Burnsville, staying on NC 19E.
 Continue past Burnsville, approximately 10 miles.
-Turn left at Penland School sign (large BP station on the right) onto Penland Road.
-Follow Penland Road for 3 miles when you will cross a bridge and railroad tracks.
-One mile past the railroad tracks, bear left at the big curve.
-Go all the way up the hill.
+Turn left onto Penland Road for 3 miles and turn left onto Conley Ridge Road at the Penland sign.
+Closest towns are Spruce Pine (6 miles) and Bakersville (9 miles).